sachio222/socketchat_v1/README.md

 * Customize max client count.
 * Works out of box with Python 3.x, no libraries required (Secure chat requires addl libraries).
 * Tiny filesize footprint and runs with barely any setup.
-* Monitor unencrypted chat on the server.
+* Monitor unencrypted chats on your server.

 ## Usage

 #### No encrypt chat
 1. Spin up server.py on any machine, define port number to listen on.
-2. For unencrypted chat, open server.py, connect to defined port.
+2. Open server.py, connect to defined port.
-3. Done.
+3. Chat.

 ### Encrypted chat
 1. Spin up server.py same as above.
 2. Run keygen-fernet.py to generate secret.key
-3. Share this SAME secret.key with the person you want to be able to read your messages, and have them place it in their socketchat folder.
+3. Share this SAME secret.key with any person you want to be able to read your messages, and have them place it in their socketchat folder.
+4. Open server.py, connect to defined port.
+5. Chat.

 ## Contributors
 J. Krajewski